How is ICSEW Funded?

 Can I attend ICSEW meetings if I am not an appointed representative or alternate?

 ICSEW meetings are open public meetings.
 We encourage state employees to attend meetings with approval of their supervisor.
 In addition, the ICSEW Professional Development Subcommittee sponsors one meeting a year that is open to all employees.
 This meeting focuses on providing training and information about ICSEW.

 How can I get updates about what is going on with ICSEW?

 How do I become a member?

-- Letter of recommendation from your Agency Director
+- Letter of appointment from your Agency Director

 - Current resume